Confidential Virtual Addiction Treatment for Healthcare Workers

 COVID-19 comes with multiple health concerns for Canadians, especially for our frontline healthcare workers.
 Outside of the risks from the virus itself, essential workers are grappling with fatigue, stress, anxiety and isolation.

 Signs of increased substance use disorders (SUD) have been detected in the wake of COVID-19 and there is concern among employers and unions that SUD could increase significantly among healthcare workers as a result of the unprecedented demands they are facing.
 In addition, healthcare workers with an SUD may experience barriers to treatment as a result of stigma or guilt associated with working in the health profession.

 The Confidential Virtual Addiction Treatment for Health Care Workers project helps tackle these challenges through access to confidential virtual care and evidence-based treatment options for substance use issues.

-The project is led by ALAViDA in collaboration with Fraser Health Authority, the BC Nurses Union, the Hospital Employees’ Union, the Health Sciences Association of BC, the BC Government and Service Employees’ Union, the University of British Columbia, Simon Fraser University, Benefits By Design, Pacific Blue Cross, and the Healthcare Benefit Trust.
+The project is led by ALAViDA in collaboration with Fraser Health Authority, the BC Nurses Union, the Hospital Employees’ Union, the Health Sciences Association of BC, the BC Government and Service Employees’ Union, Pacific Blue Cross, and the Healthcare Benefit Trust.